NITianJayanti/Weather-App/README.md

 # Weather-App
-Jvascript project .
+Javascript project .
 All data are taken from weather api